 Modified Payment Terms

 Because of the ship’s payment terms, our standard payment and cancellation terms must be modified.
 A deposit of $500 is due at the time of registration to hold your spot.
 Of this amount, $250 is non-refundable at time of payment, and the remainder becomes nonrefundable by September 9, 2019.
 A second payment of $500 is due on February 7, 2020.
-Of this amount, $250 is also non-refundable, and the remainder becomes nonrefundable by May 21, 2020.
-Final payment is due 90 days before departure and is nonrefundable.
+Of this amount, $250 is also non-refundable, and the remainder becomes nonrefundable by July 31, 2020.
+Final payment is also due July 31, 2020 and is nonrefundable.
 As always, you will be reminded with an invoice 2-3 weeks before each payment is due.

 General Tour Conditions and Registration Forms